bwagenseller/bwagenseller.github.io/operating_systems/ubuntu/linux_notes.md

 ![applauncherwarning.png](images/applauncherwarning.png)
  * Press 'Trust and Launch'.

 7\.
 You should now have a launchable image that you can put in your favorites or your desktop!

+* If the option does _not_ appear to pin to the dock / launcher, you will have to do two things:
+ * Set the `WM_CLASS` in the .desktop file - see [here](https://askubuntu.com/questions/367396/what-does-the-startupwmclass-field-of-a-desktop-file-represent) on how to do that.
+ * Copy the executable .desktop file to `/usr/share/applications`; you MUST do this as root.
+* You may also be able to use `dconf-editor` (see [here](https://askubuntu.com/questions/990833/cannot-add-custom-launcher-to-ubuntu-dock-add-to-favorites-option-does-not-sh)).
+ * Your icons list lives in `/org/gnome/shell/favorite-apps` in this app.
+To edit your icons in the dock / launcher, you can alter the 'Custom value' but be warned - if the icon is _not_ in `/usr/share/applications` it may not be able to be displayed.

 > After you completely finish these steps, you can delete the initial image used.